After 900 days in prison in Egypt, activist Ramy Shaath finally in Paris

 In December, five human rights organizations questioned French President Emmanuel Macron on the fate of this activist, son of Palestinian political leader Nabil Shaath.

-A year earlier, during a visit to Paris by Egyptian President Abdel Fattah al-Sisi on December 7, 2020, Mr. Macron said he had spoken to him about “individual cases”, including that of Ramy Shaath.
+A year earlier, during a visit to Paris by Egyptian President Abdel Fattah al-Sisi on December 7, 2020, Mr. Macron said he had spoken to him regarding “individual cases”, including that of Ramy Shaath.

 Egypt has more than 60,000 prisoners of conscience, according to NGOs.
 The United States believes that the country violates human rights in all areas and has consequently frozen 10% of its aid.

-Another prisoner was released on Saturday after more than two years in preventive detention.
+Another prisoner was released on Saturday following more than two years in preventive detention.
 This is Ramy Kamel, a Coptic human rights activist who rose to prominence during the 2011 popular uprising that swept through President Hosni Mobarak.

 Ramy Kamel was arrested on November 23, 2019 on charges of belonging to a terrorist group.
 “Ramy is among his family … it’s party time!”, Rejoiced his sister Bossi on her Facebook page.